 Scott has released two solo albums on Rounder Records, the second of which, Dreamer’s Waltz, an intriguing mix of original and traditional tunes, was nominated for an Indie award by the Association for Independent Music.
 He has released and produced/co-produced albums with the groups Scott Nygaard and Crow Molly, Roger Tallroth and Scott Nygaard, the Websters and Scott Nygaard, and the Harmonic Tone Revealers in the last decade.

 “Scott is one of the absolute cutting-edge players in today’s acoustic music scene.”–Flatpicking Guitar

 Former editor of Acoustic Guitar magazine, Scott has written hundreds of articles on music, musicians, guitars, and guitarists for Acoustic Guitar, Strings, Play Guitar!, and Guitar World Acoustic; authored two instruction books, Bluegrass Guitar Essentials and Fiddle Tunes and Folk Songs for Beginning Guitar (both String Letter Publishing/Hal Leonard); produced an instructional video, Bluegrass Lead Guitar (Stefan Grossman’s Guitar Workshop), and taught at music workshops from Fairbanks to Finland.

 He recently co-founded Peghead Nation, an online roots music instruction site, with subscription based courses in mandolin, fiddle, banjo, dobro, guitar, and ukulele.
-In addition to being Peghead Nation’s editor, Scott also teaches two courses: Flatpicking Guitar and Weekly Guitar Workout.
+In addition to being Peghead Nation’s editor and education guru, Scott also teaches four courses: Flatpicking Guitar, Intermediate Flatpicking Guitar, Roots and Bluegrass Rhythm Guitar, and Weekly Guitar Workout.